In JavaScript, a boolean is a basic (primitive) data type. It can only have two values:

 -

-Booleans are used to control the flow of a program, especially in conditions like if
+Booleans are used to control the flow of a program, especially in conditions like if, else, while, and switch.

 Example: Boolean Variables